 Our influencing priorities

 Our current areas of focus are the medical workforce, person-centred integrated care, health inequality and research.
 We also work on policy and campaigns in Wales and the impact of Brexit.
-Ahead of the UN Climate Change Conference (COP26) in November, we will have a special focus this year on the climate crisis, looking at what members can do to play their part in reducing the biggest global threat to health.
+In 2021 we have a special focus on the climate crisis, looking at what members can do to play their part in reducing the biggest global threat to health

 Make sure the UK has a multiprofessional medical workforce that meets the needs of patients